DSA-Tokenizer: Disentangled Semantic-Acoustic Tokenization via Flow Matching-based Hierarchical Fusion: Experiment Setup

 \subsection{Baselines}

-Four representative types of baseline models are selected for fair comparison: WavTokenizer (single-layer, non-decoupled), SAC and DualCodec (dual-branch, decoupled), Mimi and Encodec (multi-layer, non-decoupled), and SpeechTokenizer (multi-layer, decoupled) Cosy2 $S^3$ (ASR-supervised captures semantics).
-For LLM-based voice cloning tasks, Qwen3-0.6B \citep{qwen3} is adopted as the LLM backbone, with its vocabulary expanded with corresponding speech tokens.
+We compare against representative single-layer, multi-layer, and dual-stream tokenizers, including WavTokenizer, Mimi, EnCodec, SpeechTokenizer, DualCodec, SAC, Cosy2 $S^3$, and Facodec.
+For both LLM-based voice cloning and TTS, we use Qwen3-0.6B \citep{qwen3} as the autoregressive backbone and expand its vocabulary with the corresponding speech tokens.
+Additional dataset, task-formatting, and baseline details are provided in Appendices~\ref{app:exp_setup_details} and \ref{app:baseline_details}.